Back to all articlesai implementation

 • Add write-permission limits and threshold checks

-• Wire surfaced actions to the right approvers
+• Wire surfaced actions to specific approvers

-Days 61-90: Monitor, tighten, and graduate
+Days 61-90: Monitor, tighten, graduate

 The practical takeaway